644 Delivery Day

 - What do labor pains feel like?

-- Her labor pains started almost 20 hours before the baby
+- Her labor pains started almost 20 hours before the baby was born.

 I thought my wife looked delirious because of the pain.